-- 4.1 A proponent must ensure that a site sensitivity verification inspection is undertaken for the environmental themes contemplated in paragraph 2.1.1 to confirm whether or not the environmental sensitivity of the footprint is as identified by the screening tool4. - 4.2 A "very high" or "high" environmental sensitivity rating can be disputed by the specialist provided that evidence and motivation to substantiate such a change of environmental sensitivity is provided. - 4.3 The site sensitivity verification must be undertaken- - 4.3.1 for the footprint on which the proposed activities contemplated in paragraph 3, are proposed to take place as well as for the proposed corridor for the linear infrastructure; - 4.3.2 by specialists, with demonstrated expertise in the field for which they are undertaking the verification and where relevant, the taxonomic group of the species being considered; and - 4.3.3 within the season which would be most relevant to identify the specific species or vegetation of interest. - 4.4 The site sensitivity verification inspection must be a physical inspection, which may be supplemented by utilising any desk top information available, including any fine scale data available from the provincial department responsible for the environment, provincial conservation authorities or the relevant municipality, where available. - 4.5 Where additional information identified in paragraph 4.4 has been used in the verification process, this information is to be identified in the site sensitivity verification report. - 4.6 For the plant and animal species themes, the relevant specialist must confirm the presence, likely presence, or absence of a species of conservation concern within the footprint identified as "medium" sensitivity by the screening tool5. - 4.7 Should a species of conservation concern be found on the footprint or have been confirmed to be likely present, this exclusion will not apply and an application for an environmental authorisation must be submitted. - 4.8 It is advised that when undertaking the site sensitivity verification, that the verification work includes a buffer6 around the footprint to allow for slight adjustments without the need to resubmit the request for registration contemplated in this Norm7, which buffer must be clearly indicated and must envelope the footprint. - 4.9 The outcome of the site sensitivity verification must be recorded in the form of a site sensitivity report that confirms the "low" or "medium" environmental sensitivities as identified by the screening tool for the themes contemplated in paragraph 2.1.1 or disputes the "very high" or "high" environmental sensitivity for these themes, and includes the relevant evidence. - 4.10 The site sensitivity report must be prepared by a registered environmental assessment practitioner or an environmental scientist and signed off by the relevant specialists, all of whom must meet the requirements of regulation 13(1) of the EIA Regulations, read in the context of this Norm.
+- 4.3.4 within the season which would be most relevant to identify the specific species or vegetation of interest. - 4.4 The site sensitivity verification inspection must be a physical inspection, which may be supplemented by utilising any desk top information available, including any fine scale data available from the provincial department responsible for the environment, provincial conservation authorities or the relevant municipality, where available. - 4.5 Where additional information identified in paragraph 4.4 has been used in the verification process, this information is to be identified in the site sensitivity verification report. - 4.6 For the agriculture theme, the site sensitivity verification report must confirm that the "allowable development limits" set for solar photovoltaic technology on agricultural land in the Agricultural Specialist Assessment Protocol, are not exceeded. - 4.7 For the plant and animal species themes, the relevant specialist must confirm the presence, likely presence, or absence of a species of conservation concern within the footprint identified as "medium" sensitivity by the screening tool2. - 4.8 Should a species of conservation concern be found on the footprint or have been confirmed to be likely present, this exclusion will not apply and an application for an environmental authorisation must be submitted. - 4.9 It is advised that, when undertaking the site sensitivity verification, that the verification includes a buffer around the footprint to allow for slight adjustments without the need to resubmit the request for registration contemplated in this Norm3, which buffer must be clearly indicated and must envelope the footprint. - 4.10 The relevant specialists must consider the cumulative effects for the themes identified in paragraph 4.3.1 and provide a discussion on possible cumulative impacts and the ability to mitigate such impacts in the site sensitivity verification report, which discussion must include a statement of environmental acceptability of any cumulative impacts after mitigation. - 4.11 The relevant specialists must consider the presence and preservation of ecological corridors and discuss the possible presence and preservation of such ecological corridors. - 4.12 The outcome of the site sensitivity verification must be recorded in the form of a report that confirms or disputes the environmental sensitivity, as identified by the screening tool for each environmental theme identified in paragraph 4.3.1. - 4.13 The site sensitivity verification report must be prepared by a registered environmental assessment practitioner or environmental scientist and signed off by the relevant specialists, all of whom must meet the requirement of regulation 13(1) of the EIA Regulations, read in the context of this Norm.